 Allowances for the summer operation of the Nakiska chair lift is also given for “viewing, and interpretive and environmental education opportunities”.
 The government in turn, removes 978 hectares and 871 hectares from the recreation area and places them in the Bow Valley Wildland Park and Spray Valley Provincial Park respectively.
 Several groups, including the AWA, have grave concerns with the amendments and the inherent invitation to further use of areas that are already highly used.
 In light of this popular opinion, AWA questions the government’s claim that the plan “strikes a balance”.

-Notice of Management Plan Process for Peter Lougheed and Spray Valley Provincial Parks
+In July, Notice of Management Plan Process for Peter Lougheed and Spray Valley Provincial Parks

-AWA opposes the location for the 2002 G8 Summit Meeting, to be held in Kananaskis in late June of 2002.
+In June, AWA opposes the location for the 2002 G8 Summit Meeting, to be held in Kananaskis in late June of 2002.
 AWA says Kananaskis is an inappropriate venue for the event due to:

-Government of Alberta announces a 20-year Forest Management Agreement (FMA) with Spray Lake Sawmills Ltd. on the same day they announce two and a half new protected areas in Kananaskis–Bluerock Wildland Park (Sheep River Provincial Park and Don Getty Wildland Provincial Park).
+In July, Government of Alberta announces a 20-year Forest Management Agreement (FMA) with Spray Lake Sawmills Ltd. on the same day they announce two and a half new protected areas in Kananaskis–Bluerock Wildland Park (Sheep River Provincial Park and Don Getty Wildland Provincial Park).
 The parks consist of approximately 20 scattered protected areas surrounded by land converted to the FMA.

 The Federal government announces that Kananaskis Country will be the venue for the 2002 G8 Summit.
 AWA opposes the choice of venue and holds press conference on July 26, 2001.